sciactive/tinygesture/README.md

   // The gesture was a tap.
 Keep in mind, it may have also been a long press.
 });

+gesture.on('doubletap', event => {
+  // The gesture was a double tap.
+The 'tap' event will also have been fired on
+  // the first tap.
+});

 gesture.on('longpress', event => {
   // The gesture is currently ongoing, and is now a long press.
 });